frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/forecast-editor.rst

    This module is only available in the Enterprise Edition.

-The forecast editor provides a convenient way to review a forecast, and preview results, in just one screen.
-When entering forecast numbers, the numbers will be disaggregated to the planning buckets.
+The forecast editor provides a convenient way to review and edit forecast values.
+It allows easy navigation across the item, location and time hierarchies.

 .. image:: ../_images/forecast-editor-main.png
    :alt: Forecast editor screen